 - Get Ready.
 Wear something comfy with a pretty apron, like this one!

 - Set up appetizers.

 - Have your guests help you serve dinner!
-Or consider using hot sternos that can house the food and keep it warm before your guests arrive!
+Or, consider using chafing dishes that can house the food and keep it warm an hour or two before your guests arrive!

 Here are some helpful websites that will give you extra tips!